 Student Outcome Assessment Plans & Reports

-The Mission of the Department of Nursing is to offer quality nursing education to undergraduate and graduate nursing students.
-In order to insure that we meet this mission, the Department of Nursing conducts a continuous assessment of the nursing programs and of student learning.
+The Mission of the School of Nursing is to offer quality nursing education to undergraduate and graduate nursing students.
+In order to insure that we meet this mission, the School of Nursing conducts a continuous assessment of the nursing programs and of student learning.

 This assessment is not an end in itself, but a strategy for educational improvement.
 The faculty have developed both aggregate student and program benchmarks to assist with program improvement.